 Physicians perform an aortic valve-preserving aneurysm repair to treat aortic root aneurysms and aortic insufficiency.

 The Arrhythmia Genetics Clinic, part of the Massachusetts General Hospital Corrigan Minehan Heart Center, provides specialized care for individuals with inherited heart rhythm conditions.

-Physicians perfom an aneurysm repair using an interposition tube graft when the aneurysm involves the ascending thoracic aorta, but the aortic root is not enlarged, and the aortic valve anatomy is normal.
+Physicians perform an aneurysm repair using an interposition tube graft when the aneurysm involves the ascending thoracic aorta, but the aortic root is not enlarged, and the aortic valve anatomy is normal.

 Physicians perform atrial septal defect repair to treat some patients with congenital conditions, and in particular, patients with larger defects.

 The bicycle stress echocardiogram compares the performance of your heart at rest to the performance of your heart during exercise, or stress.

 During cardiac catheterization, Massachusetts General Hospital physicians use digital images to identify narrowing or blockage in the arteries.

 Corrigan Minehan Heart Center physicians use cardiac CT to diagnose coronary artery disease.
 During CT scanning, an X-ray beam passes through the body and is recorded by electronic detectors.
 These detectors send the information to a computer, where it is translated into an image.

 Cardiac imaging specialists offer image-guided therapies to treat patients with cardiovascular conditions.
 Such therapies include cardiac CT scanning, cardiac MRIs, stress testing with imaging and 3-D imaging of the heart.